LGUG2Z/komorebi/README.md

 ## License

-`komorebi` is licensed under the [PolyForm Strict 1.0.0 license](https://polyformproject.org/licenses/strict/1.0.0).
+`komorebi` is licensed under the [Komorebi 1.0.0 license](./LICENSE.md), which is a fork of the [PolyForm Strict 1.0.0 license](https://polyformproject.org/licenses/strict/1.0.0).
 On a high level this means that you are free to do whatever you want with `komorebi` other than redistribution, or distribution of new works (ie. hard-forks) based on the